Linearly representable games and pseudo-polynomial calculation of the Shapley value: Introduction

 The first pseudo-polynomial algorithm for the Shapley value was introduced by \citet{mann1962values} for weighted voting games, while \citet{complex} showed that the Shapley value calculation is NP-hard for this game class.
-Since then, similar result have been proved for other game classes, like bankruptcy games by \citet{AZIZ2013499} or liability games by \citet{CSOKA2021}.
-On the other hand \citet{spanningTreeHard} shows that the Shapley value calculation for minimum spanning tree games is NP-hard even if the value of each coalition is $0$ or $1$.
-This obviously implies that there cannot be a pseudo-polynomial algorithm for such games as it would automatically be polynomial because of the bounded weights\footnote{In other words this problem is strongly NP-hard}.
+Since then, similar results have been proved for other game classes, like bankruptcy games by \citet{AZIZ2013499} or liability games by \citet{CSOKA2021}.
+On the other hand, \citet{spanningTreeHard} proved that the Shapley value calculation for minimum spanning tree games is NP-hard even if the value of each coalition is $0$ or $1$.
+This obviously implies that there cannot be a pseudo-polynomial algorithm for such games as it would automatically be polynomial because of the bounded weights\footnote{In other words this problem is strongly NP-hard.}.

-In this paper we show that the crucial difference between the bankruptcy or liability games and the minimum spanning tree games is that the former ones can be described by assigning a number (a weight) to each player and the value of each coalition is a function of the sum of the weights of its members, while minimum spanning tree games can be described by a weighted graph, which is a ``more complicated" representation.
+The crucial difference between the bankruptcy or liability games and the minimum spanning tree games is that the former ones can be described by assigning a number (a weight) to each player such that the value of each coalition is a function of the sum of the weights of its members, while minimum spanning tree games can be described by a weighted graph, which is a ``more complicated" representation.
 We abstract this common property of bankruptcy games, liability games, weighted voting games and many other game classes by introducing the notion of \textit{linearly representable} games.
-It turns out the abovementioned positive result, the existance of a pseudo-polynomial algorithm for the Shapley value, holds for every linearly representable games.
-The algorithm can also be slightly modified to calculate the Shapley value for some special game classes for example airport games\footnote{It is known that the Shapley value for airport games is polynomial (\citet{Airport}), but we generalize this result as well.} in polynomial time and space.
+It turns out the abovementioned positive result, the existance of a pseudo-polynomial algorithm for the Shapley value, holds for every linearly representable game.
+The algorithm can also be slightly modified to calculate the Shapley value for some special game classes, for example airport games\footnote{It is known that the Shapley value for airport games is polynomial, but we generalize this result as well.} in polynomial time and space.